 If you have a pastoral concern, emergency and/or question, please contact Jamie in the church office via email or call her at 518-449-7332.

 (*The Presbyterian Church (USA) considers 7 years a normal interval for a sabbatical.
 The Leupolds have been in active ministry for 32 years and have never received a sabbatical.
 The Session and Administration Committee enthusiastically supported Miriam and Glenn in their request for a sabbatical in 2018 for summer 2020.
 Early in 2019, specific plans were developed for the funding of this endeavor.
 First Pres applied for and received a grant provided by the Lilly Endowment National Clergy Renewal Program.
 The Leupolds unfortunately were not able to go on sabbatical in 2020 or 2021 because of the pandemic.)

-Here are some FAQs (frequently asked questions) about the Clergy Renewal Program (aka Sabbatical): these answers were taken from the grant application that was submitted by Administration Committee, Miriam and Glenn.
+Here are some FAQs (frequently asked questions) about the Clergy Renewal Program (aka Sabbatical):

 - Prepare and deliver meaningful weekly sermons,